tommyliu313/selfprojectdjango/README.md

 # Description
 This is a basic warehouse management project.

+# Version applied in this project
+Python: 3.8
+Django: 4.12
+PostgreSQL

 # User who use this repository
 ## Admin
 Admin can edit, delete, make any modification of records from the database.